brianarciga1/Advanced-Coding-Course/Lab_5:_HTML_CSS_Website/Lab_5_AdvCod.md

 ### Edit Files in Xcode:
 - You can now edit your HTML and CSS files directly in Xcode, just like you would in any text editor.

-### Locate Your Files for Preview:
-1. Right-click the `index.html` file in the Project Navigator and select **Show in Finder**.
-2. This will reveal the actual file location on your disk.

 ### Open Your HTML File in a Browser:
 1. In Finder, double-click the `index.html` file to open it in your default browser.